 Jango nodded.
 “It’s always a pleasure to meet you, Ms. Featherway.
-I hear Virgil Blue concluding his silent lecture, so I must retrieve him from the podium.”
+I hear Virgil Blue concluding the silent lecture, so I must retrieve them from the podium.”
 He passed her a red card-stock pamphlet.
 “I’m sure you and your friends will find this pamphlet enlightening.”

 She took the pamphlet.
 On the front a hand-drawn flightless bird bigger than an ostrich sheltered fist-sized fledglings with its wings.
 Inside was taped a plastic baggie of brown powder like coffee grounds.
 “What’s this?”